tonishka/tp/docs/DeveloperGuide.md

 ### 5.5 Find feature

 The `find` command is used to search people's contact information for a particular keyword.
 It takes an optional argument which is the field that the user wishes to search.
-The `find` command is mainly facilitated by the `Find Command`, `FindCommandParser`, and
+The `find` command is mainly facilitated by the `FindCommand`, `FindCommandParser`, and `FieldContainsKeywordsPredicate` classes.
-`FieldContainsKeywordsPredicate` classes.

-Below is a sequence diagram summarising the mechanism of `find` command:
+Below is a sequence diagram summarising the mechanism of the _find_ command:

 ![Find Sequence Diagram](images/FindSequenceDiagram.png)